Dynatrace compliance with GDPR for EU citizens

 - Rights regarding automated decision-making and/or profiling

 Companies use Dynatrace products to monitor the performance and quality of services such as web and mobile applications.
 Dynatrace doesn't, by default, track personal data, but such tracking is possible depending on individual environment configurations and the applications that they are monitoring.
-For these reasons, Dynatrace is and must be GDPR compliant.

 Data controllers and data processors